SymfonyCasts/symfony7/sfcasts/outline.md

 - We already have Maker bundle - we installed it in the previous course
-- Create a Twig extension so we can show the ISS location data in `base.html.twig`
+- Create a Twig extension so we can show the ISS location data in `base.html.twig` with `make:twig-extension` command
+- But 2 files were created!
+Explain Extension & Runtime concept
+- Comment out `getFilters()`
 - We would show how the interface causes the "tag" so that Twig is aware
   - I like the idea of asking "How does Twig know to use this class?
 Is it the class directory?